This post may contain affiliate links. Please see my disclosure policy for details.

 3. The 7 boutique en-suite rooms at Bayard’s Cove Inn are all unique

-Another amazing feature about Bayard’s Cove Inn is the fact that there are so little rooms, making it really private.
+Another amazing feature about Bayard’s Cove Inn is the fact that there are so few rooms, making it really private.

 We had a huge and comfy double bed which you could sink into under exposed beams, a small desk, TV and some tea and coffee facilities too.
 I’m a caffeine monster, so this was much needed.